Dhruba-2026/Simulation-of-Solidification-Aluminium/README.md

 Numerical simulation of cooling and solidification behaviour in aluminium alloy using Python (Finite Difference Method).
 # Simulation of Solidification – Aluminium

-## Python-Based Simulation of Solidification and Cooling Behaviour in Aluminium Alloy
+## Simulation of Solidification and Cooling Behavior in Aluminium Alloy Using Python.

 ---